Use of Prenuptial (and other Marital) Agreements to Protect Closely Held Business Interests

-Some of these suggestions are new and untested by the divorce courts.
+Some of these suggestions I make here and in my book are new and untested by the divorce courts.
 This does not mean they will not work.
 My philosophy is to try to agree to what you can but warn the client that the efforts may not work.
 However, typically there is no harm in trying.
-If they do work you will have a very happy client.
+If they do work, all the better!

 Business/Stock Valuation Date

 Typically business valuations in divorce proceedings are conducted only once and are generally done to fit the schedule of the appraiser.

 There is an art and science to fixing valuation dates.This could be addressed in the marital agreement.

 An agreed valuation method can take much of the guesswork and contention out of the valuation issue and streamline and economize the process; it can cut down on litigation.

 Whether or not the business is considered a community or separate asset, the business should be valued for divorce purposes, unless the parties can mutually agree on a value.

 Valuation of business assets for divorce purposes does not always follow real world valuations: Example:

 Washington State divorce cases have included professional (personal) goodwill, if any, of the working spouse as part of the value of the assets—not just the enterprise goodwill.
 Professional businesses are particularly at risk of this, e.g. doctors, lawyers, dentists, etc. Real buyers would not pay for the personal goodwill of the principal if the principal were to exit the business.
 This is in conflict with a real world business valuation.

 Courts in Washington permit themselves discretion to consider all relevant facts and circumstances.
 This generally leaves the courts free to consider commonly accepted business valuation principles as well as their own opinions as to what is fair in a divorce setting.
 This may be something your client does not want to leave to the courts.